Joseph Duggar and Kendra Caldwell Are Building Their First Home Together

 Duggar family fans got to hear about Joseph and Kendra’s plans during their chat with Jana Duggar that was filmed by TLC before the couple tied the knot.
 The young couple thanked Jana for her assistance in selecting the bridesmaid dresses and in making other wedding arrangements.
 While complimenting them for getting through wedding planning without being overwhelmed, Jana let fans know that the couple’s first home is under preparation.

 “When you all are gone, may be we can be finishing it up.
-We’ll see it how it goes,” the oldest Duggar daughter tells the them, referring to Kendra and Joseph Duggar’s honeymoon getaway when talking about setting up the house.
+We’ll see it how it goes,” the oldest Duggar daughter tells them, referring to Kendra and Joseph Duggar’s honeymoon getaway when talking about setting up the house.

 “Lord willing we will have it ready to be finished up.
 We’re hopping we will at least be able to have a master bedroom,” Joseph responds before Kendra pitches in.